You are here:

 Commercial vehicle is defined in ORS 801.210.
 It excludes fire trucks, emergency vehicles, motor homes and recreational vehicles operated only for personal use.

-The Motor Carrier Transportation Division issues most commercial vehicle registration.
+The Commerce and Compliance Division issues most commercial vehicle registration.
 DMV can title your commercial vehicle and register heavy trucks or permanent fleet vehicles up to 26,000 pounds or over 26,000 pounds if it is:

 Motorized vehicles that carry or move freight, articles, or people over the highways may qualify for farm registration.
 Trailers and motor homes do not qualify.

-The Motor Carrier Transportation Division must approve your application before you apply for title and registration.
+Commerce and Compliance Division must approve your application before you apply for

 You cannot get a title for a junk vehicle in Oregon.
 Junk vehicles have been determined by another state to be non-repairable.
 Junk vehicles may be described as: